Undergraduate Preparation for Degree Programs in Physical Therapy

 The advisement worksheet was prepared for OSU students planning to complete their physical therapy education at the University of Oklahoma, and receive a doctoral degree in physical therapy.

 GRADEPOINT REQUIREMENT: Students must have at least a 2.75 GPA in all college work attempted and have earned a "C" or better in the required courses.
-The average overall and science GPA were 3.5.

 OBSERVATION REQUIREMENT: Students must observe at least 40 hours in a variety of physical therapy settings prior to application.